-A small white countertop juts up in the middle of Joshna Maharaj's kitchen like a bit of punctuation, tethering action to it.
+A small white countertop juts up in the middle of Toronto chef Joshna Maharaj's kitchen like a bit of punctuation, tethering action to it.
 Maharaj darts around it with quick movements, clattering around briefly in drawers for utensils and searching out ingredients like Ontario-grown peaches.
 There's still a whiff of aromatic essential oils hanging in the air.
-The morning sun lends a soft light from the balcony, highlighting the playful splotches of color around the room: paintings of vegetables along the walls, throw pillows, and a bright pink rug.
+The morning sun lends a soft light from the balcony, highlighting the playful splotches of colour around the room: paintings of vegetables along the walls, throw pillows, and a bright pink rug.

 Everything is very pretty.

 It's an inviting place, though not necessarily what you might imagine when you think of a hard-working chef and food activist.

 For many years, Maharaj has set her sights on improving Canada's "institutional foods," the typically dreary menus of hospitals, prisons, and schools.
 It's hard not to be swept up in the apparent optimism of her campaign—and yet it's problematic, too.
 The narrative of her activism inevitably lends itself to some one-dimensional, feel-good reporting.

 She wants to fix hospital food; she will bring the farm-to-table movement to government institutions; and on and on.
 It all looks really great—the perfect kind of story to read and go about your day feeling confident that the world is definitely getting better.
 But, Maharaj makes it clear as soon as I walk into her apartment, that these kinds of stories tend to gloss over the stickier elements of her plans, and her life.